Kristina01111000/lavendersite/README.md

 2/17 meeting
-- hide all products page not using it this year

 - total purchase for bundles is the sum of the plants - 10 dollars for bundles
 - remove buy buttons from individual plants in bundle